grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 As the night wore on though, Hemi and Cassandra's careful measurements of the strength of the sub with the ram's sonar signal suggested the _Prospect_ was not going to sneak away while the pinging was going on.
 In fact, it seemed they might be losing ground.

 The hours droned by with unvarying regularity.
-Hemi and Cassandra felt their minds softening with the persistence and lack of relief from the white noise in their headsets.
+Hemi and Cassandra felt their minds softening with the persistence of the white noise in their headsets.
 While Percy desperately needed her crew, she also could not have them making bad decisions from lack of sleep.
 So after midnight she insisted that Hemi and Bastian hit the rack, with Cassandra and Owen scheduled for a few hours rack time later in the night.
 She had no intention of sleeping herself.

 The page on the clipboard next to Cassandra's sonar unit was filling up with notations of the objects the active sonar reflected back around her, and the signal strength of the sub with the ram.
 She willed the _Prospect_ on, trying desperately to get her numbers to add up to some more distance between herself and that dogged signal out there in the water.
 But the numbers eased ever closer together, and she knew it was only a matter of time before the sub with the ram would be in torpedo range.
 That sub's commander must have known it too, because he did not increase speed, preferring to slowly reel his target in.

-When Captain Percy came down to the sonar compartment in the middle of the night to check on the contacts, Cassandra showed her the list of signal strengths and Percy broke out in another cold sweat --- this time from the fear of a torpedo that she now realized could come at them at any second.
+When Captain Percy came down to the sonar compartment in the middle of the night to check on the contacts, Cassandra showed her the list of signal strengths that steadily increased with the closing of their pursuers.
+Percy broke out in another cold sweat --- this time from the fear of a torpedo that she now realized could be released at any second.
 The sub with the ram had started to appear on the active sonar readouts --- it had crept within 10 nautical miles.

 Almost regretting it as she said it, Percy asked Cassandra to lay off the active pings and use only passive sonar to track objects in the water.
 It would be challenging given the density of objects in the fouled water they were moving through, but at 7 knots the _Prospect_ was putting out just enough noise that a good sonar operator should be able to see clearly the surrounding seascape for miles in every direction.
 The fact that Hemi had such faith in Cassandra's natural skills was rubbing off on Percy.

 With the active sonar off, Cassandra soon reported that the sub with the ram had slowed and was losing some distance.
 Captain Percy knew exactly what the cause of that was --- they had to run slowly and more silently to hear the _Prospect's_ engine noise now.
 Discontinuing the active sonar pings was beginning to feel like the right move to Percy.

+### They hit an obstruction in the water

 For the next two hours Cassandra blearily focussed on listening to the sonar contacts and shouting potential hazards she heard in the water up to the control room.
 Owen and Percy were required to constantly make adjustments to their course to avoid one large object or another that rang out in Cassandra's earpieces.
 But she couldn't hear the smaller objects, and every so often one would bump threateningly against the hull, loud enough for them all to hear it regardless of which part of the ship had been struck.
 Every time this happened Percy shouted a string of curses down to Cassandra, and every time it happened the curses were fiercer and lasted longer.

 By the time Hemi arrived back in the sonar compartment from his rack, Cassandra was clearly frayed.
 He consulted with her briefly to get caught up.
-He realized he would need to take over sonar very soon and get Cassandra to her rack.
+He realized he would need to relieve Cassandra and let her get some rest.
 But first he wanted to check in with Percy, so he climbed up to the control room.

-While he was on the ladder, the crunching sound of an impact --- almost precisely the same sound as when the sub with the ram initially hit them --- shook the _Prospect_ bow to stern.
+While he was on the ladder, the crunching sound of an impact --- a recapitulation of the sound they all heard the first time the sub had rammed them --- shook the _Prospect_ bow to stern.

 "Owen!
-Reduce speed to 2 knots."
+Reduce speed to 2 knots!"
+Percy shouted almost instinctively.
 As the boat slowed, Percy's next thought was that they had in fact been rammed again --- that Cassandra hadn't heard the sub with the ram charging at them.
 "Cassandra you fucking little shit!
 You let them hit us!"

 "No Captain Percy!"
 Cassandra wailed with the deep-grained panic of someone who knows they had made a mistake, "it definitely wasn't them!
 They're still miles and miles off."

-Percy looked down at Hemi, who still clung to the ladder, his huge form held like stone by hard, tensed muscles.
+Percy looked down at Hemi, who still clung to the ladder, his huge stone form held by tense-hard muscles.
 "Hemi, you get that little fucking whore off my sonar immediately and tell me what the fuck is going on with my boat!"

 Hemi slowly lowered himself to the deck of the sonar comparment, and nodded to Cassandra.
 She stood, wobbily on her feet, and handed him the sonar headset.
 Hemi looked towards the hatch that led to the crew quarters and Cassandra followed his eyes, first with her own eyes and then her whole body.
 She disappeared silently below decks.

 Hemi put the sonar headset on and listened closely for a minute.
 "It was just a derelict Sylvia...
-Cassandra was right, the pursuing sub is still at least 10 miles behind us."
+Cassandra was right, the pursuing sub is still close to 10 miles behind us."

 "She still fucked us Hemi.
 A competent operator would have heard that derelict coming on."